galacticcouncil/Basilisk-XCM/README.md

 Please make sure you have metamask  wallet Chrome extension installed and connected to Moonriver parachain if you want to use the Kusama ecosystem UI
 </p>
 <p>
-The website has been developed to be compatible for 27" screen (anythign above 24" should be fine)
+The website has been developed to be compatible for 27" screen (anything 24" and above should be fine)
 </p>
 <br>